ASCO: Johnson & Johnson's anti-BCMA CAR-T, improving with time, sweeps multiple myeloma aside

 RELATED: ASH: J&J's anti-BCMA CAR-T clears multiple myeloma in 69% of patients in phase 1

 The most common side effects of the treatment were cytokine release syndrome (CRS), which happens when CAR-T works too well and activates the immune system too strongly, and neutropenia, an abnormally low white blood cell count.
-Although 93% of the study patients suffered CRS, most of the cases were mild.
+Although 93% of the study patients suffered from CRS, most of the cases were mild.
 Three patients died: one from CRS, one from leukemia that was not treatment-related and one because their cancer worsened.

 Because CRS predictably came on within a median of seven days and lasted about four days, Janssen figures the treatment may not require patients to stay in the hospital for monitoring after treatment.